wangyanbao666/Medical-NER/readme.md

 ### Result
 The evaluation of all the models are stored in an excel sheet under the result folder.
-We used accuracy, precision, recall and f1 as our metrics to compare the performance of all the models with different hyperparameters.
+We used accuracy, precision, recall and f1 on an independent testing dataset to compare the performance of all the models with different hyperparameters.

 ### Prediction